 Directors who join the Board as casual appointees must submit themselves to Shareholders for election at the first Annual General Meeting following their appointment.
-The Company provides material information to shareholders which is relevant to a decision to elect or re-elect a director.
-Kieran Pryke was appointed on 8 February 2021 and intends to stand for election at the 2021 Annual General Meeting.
+The Company provides all material information in its possession to shareholders which is relevant to a decision to elect or re-elect a director.
+Damian Banks and James Scott were appointed on 29 November 2021 and intend to stand for election at the 2022 Annual General Meeting.